datajake1999/C1Bitcrusher/readme.md

 # Parameters and their descriptions

+* Disable: disables the effect.
+This is useful if the host application doesn’t have a way of bypassing the plug-in.
 * BitDepth: The new bit depth.
+* DCBias: applies a DC bias to the input.
 * Dither: Enable or disable dithering.
 * DitherType: The type of noise that is used for dithering.
 * DitherInError: Treats dithering as part of the quantization noise.